 Religion motivates people to do the right thing

 All major religions are preoccupied with morality, and all encourage people to be more righteous.
 Whether it is through providing inspiration, the promise of rewards in the afterlife, or the threat of punishment, religion can be a powerful social force.
 Great leaders like Mahatma Gandhi, Martin Luther King Jr., Desmond Tutu, and Ruth Bader Ginsburg were all empowered by their faith to help those in need and stand up to injustice.
 Through their actions, they managed to change cultural attitudes, put a stop to oppressive governmental policies (or sexist government policies, in the case of Ruth) and give voice to the underprivileged.
 Inspired by religion, these leaders, and many more like them, improved the lives of millions and changed the modern world for the better.

 And even if religion does not always inspire such grand contributions to society, it still can make a difference on a smaller scale.
 After all, religion provides comfort and meaning to many by instilling within them an outlook on life that is bigger than their day-to-day challenges or hardships.
-For instance, there has been a 24% increase in the number of Americans turning to religious faith since the coronavirus pandemic began since religion is a way to cope with the mental health challenges posed by virus.
+For instance, there was a 24% increase in the number of Americans turning to religious faith since the coronavirus pandemic began.

 Religion has inspired great cultural achievements